Understanding and Using Spreadsheets

 Formatting Spreadsheet Files for Route4Me Upload

-Your spreadsheet files must contain a header row and data rows.
-The table header defines the type of information you’re adding, while the corresponding data fields contain the actual information you input into the system.
-When preparing your file, please consider the following limitations:
+For a spreadsheet to be successfully uploaded and processed, it must contain a header row and data rows.
+The header defines the type of information you’re adding, while the corresponding data rows contain the actual information you input into the system.

-The only required column is the “Address” column, where you should include: the street name and number, city, state and zip code.
+The only mandatory column is the “Address” column, where you should include: the street name and number, city, state and zip code.
 Alternatively, you can only input the street name and number into the “Address” column, then enter separate columns for the city, state and zip code.
-The address format differs from one country to another, so make sure you write it in the manner that’s specific to your region.
+The address format may differ from one country to another, so make sure that you write it in the manner that’s specific to your region.

-You can add various other reserved attribute columns to meet your routing needs.
-You can find a detailed list of all supported attributes below.
-Make sure that the column header you put into your spreadsheet file precisely matches one of the valid headers in the array corresponding to the reserved attribute.
+You can add columns with various reserved attributes to meet your routing and business needs.
+The Spreadsheet Glossary provides a detailed list of all supported attributes.
+Please make sure that the column header you add to your spreadsheet files matches one of the valid reserved attributes in the table below.

 |Reserved Attribute||Description||Valid Headers|

 |A valid e-mail address assigned to the corresponding address/stop.||email, e-mail, email_address, emailaddress, customer_email, order_email, address_email|